 Also Read: How To Get Rid of Hair Dye Smell (7 Ways)

-Clarifying shampoo can be an effective way of fading semi-permanent hair dyes.
+Clarifying shampoo can be an effective way of removing and fading green hair.

-It is also recommended that you add baking soda to the shampoo as this acts as a natural bleaching agent and so can help strip the color faster.
+You can also add baking soda to the shampoo as this acts as a natural bleaching agent and so can help strip the color faster.

 You will need: